FireTail-io/firetail-py-lib/README.rst

 Why FireTail
 --------------

 With FireTail, you write the spec first.
 Subsequently, FireTail then calls your Python code, handling the mapping from the specification to the code.
-This approach encourages the creation so that all of your developers can understand your API’s functionality, even before a single line of code is written.
+This approach encourages you to write the specification so that all of your developers can understand your API’s functionality, even before a single line of code is written.

 If your APIs serve multiple teams, you can use Firetail to easily send them the documentation of your API, ensuring adherence to the specification you have written.
 This sets FireTail apart from frameworks like Hug_, which generates specifications *after* code has been written.
 Some disadvantages of generating specifications based on code is their tendency to lack detail or mix your documentation with the application's code logic.

 ..
 Other Sources/Mentions
 .. ----------------------